Concept of

 The separation of powers is essential in a democracy, which must be based on the rule of law.

-Democracy is a political system that allows a group of individuals to organize themselves , in which power does not reside in a single person but is distributed among all citizens .
-Therefore, decisions are made according to the opinion of the majority through elections , where the people choose their representation in the governing bodies.
+Democracy is a political system that allows a group of individuals to be organized , in which power does not reside in a single person but is distributed among all citizens .
+Therefore, decisions are made according to the opinion of the majority through elections , where the people choose their representation in government bodies.

-Democracy is also understood as the set of rules that determine the conduct for an orderly political and social coexistence .
-It could be said that it is a lifestyle whose foundations are found in respect for human dignity, freedom and the rights of each and every one of its members.
+Democracy is also understood as the set of rules that determine behavior for a politically and socially ordered coexistence .
+It could be said that it is a lifestyle whose bases are found in respect for human dignity, freedom and the rights of each and every one of the members.

 Democracy as a form of government

 In practice, democracy is a form of government and organization of a State .
 Through mechanisms of direct or indirect participation, the people select their representatives .
-It is said that democracy constitutes an option of social scope where, according to the law, all citizens enjoy freedom and have the same rights , and social relations are established according to contractual mechanisms .
+It is said that democracy constitutes a social option where, according to the law, all citizens enjoy freedom and have the same rights , and social relations are established according to contractual mechanisms .

 The classifications of government promoted by Plato and Aristotle still endure in their essence.
 While monarchy is the government that is concentrated in a single person , democracy is the government "of the multitude" ( Plato ) or "of the majority" ( Aristotle ).